hmchen47/DataScience/Notes/p01-Bayesian.md

       </tbody>
     </table>

-+ Confidence interval and prior distribution
++ Confidence interval of prior distribution and posterior distribution
   + the (rather odd) prior belief that all values of $\theta$ were equally likely $\implies p(\theta)$ constant
   + Eq.
 (5): the resulting posterior distribution simply proportional to the likelihood
   + Eq.
 (14): equivalent to assuming $n_0 = 0$ in an analysis w/ normal distribution